Sameer-Bagul/WebScraper/replit.md

 ## Recent Changes (August 27, 2025)

-✓ Converted from Flask templates to React.js frontend with Vite ✓ Created API-only Flask backend with CORS support
-✓ Built responsive React components with Bootstrap dark theme ✓ Implemented job management dashboard with real-time updates ✓ Added URL search functionality and direct scraping interface ✓ Created adapter selection system for different website types ✓ Resolved BSON package conflicts by using pymongo's bson module
+✓ **Migration to Replit Environment:** Successfully migrated from Replit Agent to standard Replit ✓ **Database Migration:** Converted from MongoDB to PostgreSQL with Flask-SQLAlchemy ✓ **Security Improvements:** Implemented proper environment variable usage for secrets ✓ **Architecture Cleanup:** Separated frontend Blueprint from main app for better organization ✓ **Model Refactoring:** Updated all models to use SQLAlchemy ORM with proper relationships ✓ **API Modernization:** Updated all API routes to work with PostgreSQL and new models ✓ **Dependency Management:** Added flask-login and updated package configuration

 ## User Preferences